NestboxAI/nestbox-ai-developers/docs/navigating-the-dasboard/understanding-the-concepts/compute-images-and-instances.md

 # Compute, Images and Instances

-Nestbox provides a flexible and powerful compute system that allows you to deploy and manage AI models, vector databases, and other services as instances based on predefined machine images.
+<SiteName/> provides a flexible and powerful compute system that allows you to deploy and manage AI models, vector databases, and other services as instances based on predefined machine images.
 This section explains how compute resources are organized and how to create and manage them.

 ## Machine Images